isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

    print(a)
 ```
 ## 6. Add links and images
+Add images and links to the file.
 Sometimes, you may want to include links to other documents.
 This can be down as the
 following:
 ```
 [Markdown Guide](https://www.markdownguide.org/)